-Watch Alchemist Accelerator’s Demo Day Right Here
+Watch Alchemist Accelerator’s Demo Day right here

 Everykey

 The Revolution of Access Control – Everykey can Unlock your Phone, Laptop, Car, House, or any other Device when you’re close by, and also log you into your Website Accounts!
-Team: John Mcafee (Founder of Mcafee Antivirus), Simon Boag (Former President of Chrysler & GM), Chris Wentz (Made over $100k in college selling iPads), Max Simon (Started haunted house in middle school and grew it to millions in annual revenue)
+Team: John McAfee (founder of McAfee Antivirus), Simon Boag (former president of Chrysler & GM), Chris Wentz (who made more than $100,000 in college selling iPads), Max Simon (Started haunted house in middle school and grew it to millions in annual revenue)

 Flowzo